espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Stag's Helm.md

 **Frequency** once per day (or once per hour if the wearer worships Erastil)

 **Effect** Choose a single creature within 30 feet.
 The stag's helm focuses your aim and grants supernatural insight into your next shot.
-Your target is [[Off-Guard]] to the next ranged Strike you make this turn against them.
+Your target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to the next ranged Strike you make this turn against them.